mitraman/rapido-backend/README.md

 ##Setup

 You'll need a postgresql database.
 You can find a dockerized version at https://hub.docker.com/_/postgres/.

-Modify the package.json config section with your database connection parameters.
+Edit `rapido.json` and `rapido-test.json` to configure the database connection and server port parameters.

 ##Run